 The “present levels” statement is intended to comprehensively describe a child’s abilities, performance, strengths, and needs.
 It is based on, and arises out of, all the information and data previously collected and known about the child, most especially the full and individual evaluation of the child that must be conducted in accordance with IDEA’s evaluation/eligibility provisions of §§300.301 through 300.311.
 A well-written present level will describe:

 - the child’s strengths and weaknesses,

 - what limits or interferes with the child’s learning,

 - objective data from current evaluations of the child, and

 - how the child’s disability affects his or her ability to be involved and progress in the general curriculum.

 A fully developed, well-written “present levels” is the foundation upon which the rest of the IEP can be developed to specify appropriate goals, services, supports, accommodations, and placement for the child.

 Sources for the examples of “present levels” come from:

 Anderson, W., Chitwood, S., & Hayden, D. (1997).
 Negotiating the special education maze: A guide for parents and teachers (3rd ed.).
 Bethesda, MD: Woodbine House.

 New York State Education Department.
 (2005, December).
 Sample individualized education program (IEP) and guidance document.
-Explore current materials from the New York State Education Department at: http://www.p12.nysed.gov/specialed/formsnotices/IEP/home.html
+Explore current guidance on writing present levels statements at: http://www.p12.nysed.gov/specialed/publications/iepguidance/present.htm

 Would you like to read about another component of the IEP?